libregraph/grapi/README.md

 applications/standards.
 It aims to be largely compatible with Microsoft Graph.
 See `COMPAT.MD` for compatibility details.

-GRAPI is meant to be used directly by for Kopano API and requires Python 3.
+GRAPI is meant to be used directly by Kopano API (kapi) and requires Python 3.

 ## Running GRAPI MFR